weblab-workshops/skeleton/README.md

 When installing packages, you will also have to install their type signatures.
 If the TypeScript compiler is complaining that some package does not have any type signatures, make sure to do `npm install @types/nameOfPackageHere`.
+Note that because Heroku deletes all the devDependencies after the build step, make sure to do `npm install dependencyThatTheServerNeeds`.
+In this setup, you should only include use `npm install somePackage --save-dev` on client-side devDependencies.

 ## don't touch